Christer1/roqqu_assessment/README.md

 cd roqqu_assessment

-Install dependencies
+# Install dependencies

 flutter pub get

-Run the app
+# Run the app

 flutter run

-Demo
+# Demo

-Attach a short video or GIF showcasing the project in action here.
+Below is a short video of the project in action here.
-Example: